The largest Greek island and among the 10 largest from Europe is Crete, while Sardinia is the second-largest strip of land from the Mediterranean Sea.

 Mt.
 Ida, the tallest point from the island.
 Mount Ida is the place where Zeus was born, according to Greek mythology.

-The big island of Crete is not part of any kind of island group, though it does have a number of satellite islands consisting of Gavdos, which is thought about to be the most southern point of Europe.
+The big island of Crete is not part of any kind of island group, though it does have a number of satellite islands consisting of Gavdos, which is thought to be the most southern point of Europe.

 The island has a significant number of ancient ruins, especially Knossos, which is the largest Bronze Age archaeological site, considered Europe’s earliest city.